Business Sentiments Amidst COVID-19 in FY20 Q2

 Sentiments in Singapore are not vastly different from the business sentiments of Asian companies, according to a Thomson Reuters/INSEAD survey.
 Despite the negative impact, we found that some were still optimistic about the economy in the coming year.
 About four in 10 companies thought that Singapore’s economy would do better in a year’s time, while 44 percent had a more positive outlook of their respective industry’s situation in a year’s time.

 We note the sentiments here may be buoyed by the various forms of government support.
 Sentiments may change more drastically after the next quarter, where some of the support schemes start to taper off for certain industries.
 According to Trading Economics’ forecasts, Business Confidence in Singapore is expected to be negative all through to 2021.

-We saw that 73% of companies were moderately to extremely impacted by the COVID-19 pandemic.
+We saw that 73 percent of companies were moderately to extremely impacted by the COVID-19 pandemic.

-Nearly half (47%) experienced a sharp revenue decline of at least 20% or more in the period between April to June 2020.
-About six in 10 companies foresee a consecutive revenue decline in the current quarter (July to September 2020).
+Nearly half (47 percent) experienced a sharp revenue decline of at least 20 percent or more in the period between April-June 2020.
+About six in 10 companies foresee a consecutive revenue decline in the current quarter (July-September 2020).